blemoine/EitherAcc/src/main/tut/README.md

 EitherAcc
 =========

-A `Either` type on steroïds, able to accumulate error types.
+An `Either` type on steroïds, able to accumulate error types.

 Why
 ---
-`Either`, especially in Scala 2.12, can be used to do some error management.
+`Either`, especially in Scala 2.12, can be used to perform error management.
-By convention `Left` will represent error and `Right` will represent the expected value.
+By convention `Left` will represent the error and `Right` will represent the expected value.

 For example:
 ```tut:silent